daveanderson/NavPopover/README.md

 GarageBand for iOS makes stellar use of UIPopoverControllers.
 Apple sets the bar high by dynamically resizing the UIPopoverControllers as you select items in a list and the navigation controller (within the UIPopoverController) pushes and pops additional view controllers.

 NavPopover is a sample of techniques, methods and delegate implementations that allow you to make UIPopoverControllers as slick as GarageBand.
-Its not a full recreation of everything needed for *perfect* popovers, but enough of a breadcrumb to get there.
+Its not a full re-creation of everything needed for *perfect* popovers, but enough of a breadcrumb to get there if you wish.

 ## Key Techniques
 The fundamental methods and techniques used to make dynamically resizable popovers.